kee-oth/scenario/README.md

 }
 ```

+### API Reference

+Please explore the API Reference at Stackblitz for a full picture of the library and usage.

 ### Option

 An Option represent the potential abscense of a value.
 They provide safe ways for you to access and operate on these potentially absent values.